crickets-and-comb/bfb_delivery/docs/combine_route_tables.rst

 Combine Driver Route Tables into a Single Workbook
 ==================================================

-After you have optimized each driver's route in Circuit, you will need to combine the optimized routes back into a single workbook to share with your team.
+After you have optimized each driver's route in Circuit, you will need to combine the optimized routes back into a single workbook to create the driver manifest.
 This combining task can be done by using the :code:`combine_route_tables` tool.

+This tools tool replaces the manual task of copying each driver's optimized route into a single workbook.
+It will combine all the optimized routes into a single workbook, with each driver's route on a separate sheet.

+(After this step you'll pass the combined workbook to :code:`format_combined_routes` to create the printable manifest.
+See :doc:`format_combined_routes </format_combined_routes>`.)

 Python API documentation at :py:func:`bfb_delivery.api.public.combine_route_tables`.